 A school’s size should be a major factor when narrowing down your list of schools to research.
 Some students flourish at large universities, while others prefer a small campus community.
 There are also schools that are medium sized.
 Be sure to ask what the average class size is for each school you review.

 Your chosen major is obviously an important factor in narrowing your list of potential colleges.
-Find schools that offer your top major choices, to start.
+Find schools that offer your top major choices, or perhaps identify schools that allow you the flexibility to create your own major.
 Later in your search, you can score the schools on the rigor and offerings in your program of choice.